 Nearby, the Greeks flourished but then the Middle Ages happened, as elsewhere in Europe, and things went dark for a while, except for that part in 1066 when William of Normandy, a French subject, conquered England.
 It is a moment that changed the course of European history.

 For centuries, France waged war, growing and shrinking depending on its luck and skill, but mostly expanding.

 We won't get into sorting every Louis from every Charles or Francis just yet – that's too complicated right now, especially since French royalty wasn't particularly fertile.
 Often, monarchs had to look well beyond their immediate families for successors, which makes French royal history almost impossible to follow.

-But do not fear – we'll sort it a little later, when I talk to you about major historical events and monuments, which will make it all crystal clear.
+But do not fear – we'll sort it a little later, when I talk to you about major historical events and monuments.
+It will all make sense.